tascarit/console_media_player/README.md

 # console_media_player
-Can show colored images or play mp4 files in console using OpenCV
+Can show colored images or play mp4 files (or videos from youtube) in console using OpenCV

 ### DEAD BRAINCELLS CODE JUMPSCARE ALERT!!!